750 North Street

 Recycle a little-updated 1957 duplex.
 Replace it with a residential design that fits the scale of the neighborhood, while delivering 8 compact-sized condos.

 Affordability.
 Community.
 Quality of Life.

 This compact residential model provides high quality housing accessible to a wide spectrum of Boulder incomes.
 They fit into the existing fabric of single-family neighborhoods physically and degentrify them socially.
 By strategically locating these housing models near transit, bike paths and commercial areas, they decongest traffic, decarbonize emissions and encourage more walking and biking to school, shopping and work which creates more vital, attractive public spaces.
-Best of all, this housing model requires almost no public subsidy for middle-income buyers.
+Best of all, this housing model requires almost no public subsidy to bring the American Dream back for middle-income buyers in Boulder.

 1. Local Finance:Local investment group (or existing resident owner seeking to downsize but remain on property) buys an older single family home which otherwise would be “mcmansionized” .
 Property acquisitions near transit and commercial centers are targeted as at 750 North St.